Croydon: A growing town

 Croydon was the location of London's main airport until the Second World War.
 During the war, much of central Croydon was devastated by German V-1 flying bombs and V-2 rockets, and for many years the town bore the scars of the destruction.
 After the war, Heathrow Airport superseded Croydon Airport as London's main airport, and Croydon Airport quickly went into a decline, finally closing in 1959.

 By the 1950s, with its continuing growth, the town was becoming congested, and the Council decided on another major redevelopment scheme.
 The Croydon Corporation Act was passed in 1956.
 This, coupled with national government incentives for office relocation out of Central London, led to the building of new offices and accompanying road schemes through the late 1950s and 1960s, and the town boomed as a business centre in the 1960s, with many multi-storey office blocks, an underpass, a flyover and multi-storey car parks.
 The redeveloped town centre has since been identified as an "edge city" – a significant urban and commercial centre in its own right, located on the outskirts of a larger metropolitan area (in this case, London).

-In 1960 Croydon celebrated its millennium with a pageant held at Lloyd Park and an exhibition held at the old Croydon Aerodrome.
+In 1960 Croydon celebrated its millennium with events held at Ashburton Park and Lloyd Park.
+An exhibition was also held at the old Croydon Aerodrome.